The Supreme Court is monitoring steps taken by High Courts and State Governments to fill vacant judicial posts in the District and Subordinate Courts.

 The Bench appointed four amici curiae to assist the Court in monitoring States:

-On 22 October 2018, a two-judge Bench comprising CJI Ranjan Gogoi and Justice SK Kaul took suo moto cognisance of the high number of judicial vacancies in the District (higher) and Subordinate Courts (hereafter lower courts).
-Note that suo moto means “on its own motion”.
-In other words, the Court took cognisance of the matter even though no petitioner has filed a civil petition praying for the Court to reduce judicial vacancies in the lower courts.
+On 22 October 2018, a two-judge Bench comprising CJI Ranjan Gogoi and Justice SK Kaul took suo motu cognisance of the high number of judicial vacancies in the District (higher) and Subordinate Courts (hereafter lower courts).
+Note that suo motu means “on its own motion”.
+In other words, the Court took cognisance of the matter even though no petitioner had filed a petition praying for the Court to reduce judicial vacancies in the lower courts.

-On 22 October 2018, the Court ordered all High Courts and State governments to submit information pertaining to how they are filling judicial vacancies under their jurisdiction before 1 November 2018, invoking Article 142.
-The Court directed the High Courts and State governments to report on whether they will fill judicial vacancies in a timely fashion, as defined by Malik Mazhar Sultan, 2006.
-On page 5 of Malik Mazhar Sultan, 3 April 2006, the Supreme Court ordered all States to compose a fixed time schedule for filling judicial vacancies in their State and to submit this schedule to the Court.
+On 22 October 2018, invoking Article 142, the Court ordered all High Courts and State governments to submit before 1 November 2018 information pertaining to how they are filling judicial vacancies under their jurisdiction.
+The Court directed the High Courts and State governments to report on whether they will fill judicial vacancies in a timely fashion, as defined by Malik Mazhar Sultan.
+In Malik Mazhar Sultan, the Supreme Court had ordered all States to compose a fixed time schedule for filling judicial vacancies in their State and submit this schedule to the Court.

 In the 22 October 2018 order, the Bench took note of the total number of judicial vacancies.
 It noted that according to the information submitted by Registries of the High Courts, there are 22,036 judicial posts in the District and Subordinate Courts: